 Council currently looks after 420km of gravel roads within Eurobodalla.
-Many of these support school bus routes and service farms, guarries and other industries as well as providing recreational links to our State Forests and National Parks.
+Many of these support school bus routes and service farms, quarries and other industries as well as providing recreational links to our State Forests and National Parks.

-While these roads carry lower volumes of traffic, they still provide important To ensure our unsealed roads are in a safe condition we undertake maintenance and gravel resheeting work throughout each year.
+While these roads carry lower volumes of traffic, they still provide important connections within our community.

+To ensure our unsealed roads are in a safe condition we undertake maintenance and gravel resheeting work throughout each year.

-Our maintenance program involves grading each road once or twice per year depending on traffic and terrain. road will be graded, our grading schedule can be found on Council's include clearing drainage pipes, removing vegetation, and looking after bridges
+Our maintenance program involves grading each road once or twice per year depending on traffic and terrain.
+If you would like to know when your road will be graded, our grading schedule can be found on Council's website.
+Other maintenance works include clearing drainage pipes, removing vegetation, and looking after bridges.

 The gravel resheeting program is a cyclic program undertaken on a priority basis taking into account road condition, traffic and use.
-The work to ensure a safe and maintainable driving surface.
+The work involves restoring drainage, reshaping the road and providing new road gravel to ensure a safe and maintainable driving surface.

-This year we will spend \$1.1 million gravel road network.
+This year we will spend \$1.1 million to resheet around 25km or 6% of our gravel road network.